yayudev/yayu.dev/README.md

 - [ ] Replace links to .xyz to .dev and datyayu to yayudev where required.
 - [ ] Check i18n for typos
 - [ ] Configure CORS and security whitelist
-- [ ] Rehost images in a dedicated s3 bucket
+- [ ] Re-host images in a dedicated s3 bucket
 - [ ] Redirect v2 to v3

 ### Post-release: